pwamcider/kill-the-king/README.md

 # Kill the King
 A fantasy narrative adventure short set in a despairing kingdom.
-Take the role of a mysterious assassin tasked with disposing an evil tyrant from his ill-earned throne.
+Take the role of an assassin tasked with disposing an evil tyrant from his ill-earned throne.

 Very much a work in progress.